 - 1/2 bunch cilantro chopped

-- 4 ounces habanero chiles yellow or orange
+- 4 oz habanero chiles yellow or orange, stems removed

-- Make the slaw toppings: In a bowl, combine 1/4 cup water, the vinegar or lime, salt, cilantro and crema mexican (similar to sour cream) to bind it if you like.
-Pour over cabbage mix.
-Chill until used.
+- In a small bowl, combine 1/4 cup water, the vinegar or lime, salt and crema (similar to sour cream).
+Pour over cabbage mix, tossing to coat.
+Chill until serving.

-- Habanero Suace: Bring 1 cup water to a boil in a small saucepan and add chiles, onion, and garlic.
-Cover, then reduce heat and simmer until chiles are very tender when pierced, about 15 minutes.
-Whirl chile mixture in a food processor with vinegar and salt until fairly smooth.
-May keep refrigerated up to 1 week.
+- In a small saucepan add 1 cup of water, habanero chiles, onion, and garlic.
+Bring to a boil, reduce heat to simmer and cover.
+Simmer until chiles are very tender, about 15 minutes.
+Puree chile mixture in a food processor with vinegar and salt until smooth.
+May keep refrigerated up to 1 week covered.

-- Drain onion and assemble tostadas.
-Set them on a platter and top with black beans, chicken, cabbage mix, onion, tomato, and avocado slices or guacamole.
-Serve sauce on the side.
+- Set the tostada shells on a platter and top with black beans, chicken, cabbage slaw.
+Serve sauce on the side with optional toppings.